ixc/ixc-whitenoise/README.md

     extensions in a dict, e.g. `{'.jpeg': '.jpg', '.yaml': '.yml'}`.
     Deduplicated files will use the short version.

-  * `IXC_WHITENOISE_DEDUPE_PATH_PREFIX` - Deduplicated files will be saved into
+  * `IXC_WHITENOISE_DEDUPE_PREFIX` - Deduplicated files will be saved into this directory.
-    this directory.
 Their original path will be retained, but their filename will be replaced with a unique content hash.

 Management commands: